ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/db.md

 - Password-based authentication using MySQL's default authentication plugin ([`caching_sha2_password`](https://dev.mysql.com/doc/refman/8.0/en/caching-sha2-pluggable-authentication.html) at the time of writing).
 - Granting all privileges on the web app's DB to the non-root account.
-  Note: we're intentionally restricting the non-root account's privileges to only the web app's database (i.e. using `GRANT ALL PRIVILEGES ON foo.*`) and not granting privilege for *all* databases on the server (which would be `GRANT ALL PRIVILEGES ON *.*`).
+  Note: we're intentionally restricting the non-root account's privileges to only the web app's database (i.e. using `GRANT ALL PRIVILEGES ON laraveldb.*`) and not granting privilege for *all* databases on the server (which would be `GRANT ALL PRIVILEGES ON *.*`).

 This is all you need to run a Laravel web app and should work well for most users, but keep in mind that there are many more possible authentication methods and privilege grants to choose from.
 Consider reading through [these](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04) [two](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql) Digital Ocean guides if you're new to managing MySQL databases.